Lane Thomas Preview, Player Props: Nationals vs. Dodgers

 Lane Thomas At The Plate

-- Thomas has 153 hits and an OBP of .334 to go with a slugging percentage of .484.
-All three of those stats rank first among Washington hitters this season.
+- Among qualifying hitters in MLB play, he ranks 16th in batting average, 61st in on-base percentage, and 27th in slugging.

-- Among the qualified hitters in MLB action, his batting average ranks 15th, his on-base percentage ranks 60th, and he is 30th in the league in slugging.
+- Thomas enters this game on a four-game hitting streak.
+During his last games, he's hitting .400 with four homers.

-- Thomas has had an RBI in 50 games this season (36.8%), including 19 multi-RBI outings (14.0%).
-He has also driven in three or more of his team's runs in five contests.
+- Thomas has an RBI in 51 of 137 games this season, with multiple RBI in 20 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.